ddspringle/framework-one-secure-auth/README.md

 * Includes a SecurityService component that has encryption, decryption, hashing, password generation and session management code
 * Includes a security controller for managing session and request scope session management within the 'admin' subsystem
 * Uses cookies and object cache for session management
+* Includes HMAC protection for session cookies to help prevent tampering
 * Rotates the session id on each request and utilizes form tokenization to help prevent CSRF
 * Federates the login with a cookie and referrer requirement
 * Protects the users password from disclosure with SHA-384 hashing during login